AnthonySteven/github-usaurus/docs/how-to-deploy-docusaurus-website-to-github-pages.md

 - Create an instance of a Docusaurus website on your computer.
 - Create a new GitHub repository (repo) for hosting the Docusaurus web site online.
 - Connect a local Docusaurus project to the new GitHub repo.
-- Configure Docusaurus to deploy to GitHub pages.
+- Configure Docusaurus to deploy to GitHub Pages.
 - Deploy your Docusaurus website to GitHub.
 - View your published site on GitHub.

 ## Background

 Docusaurus is an open-source static website generator that enables you to build websites quickly and easily.
-Integrating Docusaurus with GitHub creates a simple-to-maintain content repository, particularly useful for building and maintaining online documentation.
+Integrating Docusaurus with GitHub creates a simple-to-maintain content repository, particularly useful for building and publishing online documentation.

 ## Before you start

 Install the following software:

-- Git for your operating system
+- Git (for your operating system), at https://git-scm.com/install/
-- Node.js v14 or later (Long Term Support version)
+- Node.js v20.0 or later, at https://nodejs.org/en/download/ (Long Term Support version)
+- npm, installed with Node.js
-- Yarn package manager
+- Yarn package manager (installed using npm)
-- Docusaurus
+- Docusaurus (installed using npm)
 - Your preferred code editor, such as Notepad, Visual Studio Code (VSC) or similar

 You should also have configured Git to work with a Personal Access Token.
 For more information on generating and configuring Personal Access tokens, see https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic.